 WELCOME TO MY WORLD

 I live in the heart of the Okanagan, in beautiful Kelowna, British Columbia.
 From gourmet restaurants, world class vineyards, and fitness hot spots, there is so much to do in this gorgeous city!
 I love sharing my experiences, making new recipes, and keeping you up to date with the latest superfoods!

 I never thought anything about nutrition growing up as a kid.
 I just simply, ate.
 I grew up with a single mother working in the evenings, so my brother and I were usually eating some sort of pre-prepared meal (usually kraft dinner, frozen lasagnas, etc), or given money for pizza or fast food.
 My favourite was McDonalds, I must have eaten there at least 3 times a week for years!
 Junior high was all about pop tarts and pizza pops, and high school was a Costco sized muffin for breakfast, chicken fingers and fries for lunch, and some sort of microwave dinner when I got home from school.

 I didn’t eat nor like vegetables, and home cooked meals were rare unless I was eating at a relatives or friends house.
 I was the pickiest kid you can imagine.
 Now, for the record, my mother was a hard-working single mom, and she was doing the best she can with what she had, and I wouldn’t have changed a thing in my childhood if I could.
 My passion for holistic nutrition was fuelled because I grew up without proper nutrition, and when I learned that you can heal your body simply by managing the things you put into it, then it was easy, and I began my journey.

-So how did I become a superfood foodie?
+So how did I become a superfood holistic health advocate?
 When did I go from drinking slurpees and eating twix’s to guzzling bone broth and snacking on coconut butter to satisfy my sweet tooth?